RFA Resurgent

-RFA Resurgent (A280) was an armament support ship of the Royal Fleet Auxiliary.
+RFA Resurgent (A280) was an armament support ship of the Royal Fleet Auxiliary (RFA).

 Built by Scotts of Greenock as Changchow, a cargo/passenger liner for the China Navigation Co.
 Made redundant by the Communist victory in 1949, Changchow and her sistership Chungking (later RFA Retainer) were chartered to the French « Messageries Maritimes », for the Marseilles-Sydney line, via Panama.

 Purchased by the Admiralty and chartered out to British India until 1957.

 In 1956-1957, under the name Resurgent, she was again chartered to the « Messageries Maritimes », making trips to New Caledonia and Australia.
 After that, she was converted to an armament store issuing ship and entered RFA service.